Jeffrey4899/PLAX_EF_Labels_202509/README.md

 ### 1. Generated Dataset – PLAX videos with EF labels
 **File**: `PLAX_with_EF_labels_proxy_dataset.csv`
-This dataset contains EF labels generated through the following pipeline:
+This dataset provides EF labels generated using proxy labels and paired with PLAX echocardiographic videos.
-- **View Classification**: Applied a fine-tuned video view classifier to identify PLAX and A4C views in MIMIC-IV-ECHO.
-- **EF Value Generation**:
-  - Used a pre-trained A4C model to predict EF values for A4C videos.
-  - Averaged EF predictions across A4C videos in each study to assign EF labels to corresponding PLAX videos.
-- **Size**: 25,532 videos across 4,822 studies.
+- **Content**: 25,532 PLAX videos across 4,822 studies.
+- **Purpose**: Enables large-scale training of machine learning models for EF prediction.
+- **Note**: See our paper for the generation pipeline.

 ---
 ### 2. Ground Truth Dataset – PLAX videos with EF labels
 **File**: `PLAX_with_EF_labels_ground_truth_dataset.csv`
-This dataset contains EF labels derived from clinical notes in the MIMIC-IV-NOTE dataset.
-Using time-based correlation and GPT-4 NLP, EF values were extracted from discharge summaries and paired with corresponding PLAX videos.
-After rigorous filtering and validation:
+This dataset provides EF labels derived directly from clinical notes and paired with PLAX echocardiographic videos.
-- **Size**: 1,708 videos across 295 studies.
+- **Content**: 1,708 PLAX videos across 295 studies.
+- **Purpose**: Serves as a high-quality dataset for evaluating PLAX EF prediction models.
-- **Methodology**:
+- **Generation Process**:
-  - Correlated echocardiography studies and clinical notes within a 1-day window.
+  - Matched echocardiography studies with discharge summaries within a 1-day window to maximize temporal accuracy.
-  - Extracted EF values from free-text notes using GPT-4.
+  - Used GPT-4 NLP to extract EF values from free-text notes.
+The extraction prompts used are provided in [`GPT4_NLP_EF_Extraction_Prompts.ipynb`](GPT4_NLP_EF_Extraction_Prompts.ipynb).
-  - Validated EF values using a trained A4C model (trained using [EchoNet-Dynamic](https://echonet.github.io/dynamic/)), achieving a mean absolute error (MAE) of 6.64%.
+  - Cross-validated extracted EF values with predictions from a trained A4C model (based on [EchoNet-Dynamic](https://echonet.github.io/dynamic/)), achieving a mean absolute error (MAE) of 6.64%.

 ---

 ### 3. Ground Truth Dataset – A4C videos with EF labels
 **File**: `A4C_with_EF_labels_ground_truth_dataset.csv`
-This dataset contains EF labels derived from clinical notes in the MIMIC-IV-NOTE dataset.
-Using time-based correlation and GPT-4 NLP, EF values were extracted from discharge summaries and paired with corresponding A4C videos.
-After rigorous filtering and validation:
+This dataset provides EF labels derived directly from clinical notes and paired with A4C echocardiographic videos.
-- **Size**: 1,018 videos across 290 studies.
+- **Content**: 1,018 A4C videos across 290 studies.
+- **Purpose**: Serves as a high-quality dataset for evaluating A4C EF prediction models.  , supporting multi-view training and evaluation.
-- **Methodology**:
+- **Generation Process**:
-  - Correlated echocardiography studies and clinical notes within a 1-day window.
+  - Matched echocardiography studies with discharge summaries within a 1-day window to maximize temporal accuracy.
-  - Extracted EF values from free-text notes using GPT-4.
+  - Used GPT-4 NLP to extract EF values from free-text notes.
+The extraction prompts used are provided in [`GPT4_NLP_EF_Extraction_Prompts.ipynb`](GPT4_NLP_EF_Extraction_Prompts.ipynb).
-  - Validated EF values using a trained A4C model (trained using [EchoNet-Dynamic](https://echonet.github.io/dynamic/)), achieving a mean absolute error (MAE) of 6.95%.
+  - Cross-validated extracted EF values with predictions from a trained A4C model (based on [EchoNet-Dynamic](https://echonet.github.io/dynamic/)), achieving a mean absolute error (MAE) of 6.95%.

 ---